 It's no secret that, despite the monumental steps taken to make solar panel systems more affordable, buying or leasing a solar panel for your own home can still be quite expensive.
-And for those individuals who are choosing to go the purchase/loan route (click on this link to get a better understanding of what solar financing options are available today) making sure they buy a system that can immediately start paying for itself is crucial to the success of their investment.
+And for those individuals who are choosing to go the purchase/loan route, making sure they buy a system that can immediately start paying for itself is crucial to the success of their investment.
 This is where solar panel efficiency comes in: the more efficient your system is, the faster the system will begin paying for itself, not only saving you money in the short-term, but even possible making you money in the long-term through the sale of solar credits.

 Simply put, solar cell or solar panel efficiency, represented as a percentage, is the ratio of energy gathered from sunlight that a panel can transform into electricity. "η" represents the percentage, "Pm" represents the wattage an individual cell actually produces, "G" is the input light from the sun (measured in watts per square meter), and "Ac" represents the surface area of the solar cell itself (measured in square meters).
 In other words, when the value for Pm is larger in proportion to the value G x Ac, then the solar cell is more efficient, because it requires less input sunlight and less surface area to produce electricity.

 For example, in Standard Test Conditions (STC), which have been defined as a clear day with incident sunlight at 41.81º above the horizon hitting a 37º-tilted panel (it also assumes 25ºC and a G of 1,000 W/m2), a solar cell measuring 100 square centimeters and producing 2 Watts of energy would rate about 20% efficient.